-The Administrative Data Research Network (ADRN), launched in 2013 and funded by the ESRC, is coming to the end of its five-year funding period.
+The Administrative Data Research Network (ADRN), launched in 2013 and funded by the ESRC, has come to the end of its five-year funding period.
 It has been replaced by Administrative Data Research UK (ADR UK).

-The Administrative Data Research Network (ADRN) is a UK-wide partnership between universities, government departments and agencies, national statistics authorities, the third sector, funders and researchers.
+The Administrative Data Research Network (ADRN) was a UK-wide partnership between universities, government departments and agencies, national statistics authorities, the third sector, funders and researchers.

-We make sure any information which directly identifies people (such as names and addresses) is removed from the data before any research is done.
+ADRN made sure any information which directly identified people (such as names and addresses) was removed from the data before any research was done.

-An Approvals Panel examines every research proposal thoroughly.
-Once they give their approval, the data custodian has to agree to share its data before the research can go ahead.
+An Approvals Panel examined every research proposal thoroughly.
+Once given approval, the data custodian had to agree to share its data before the research could go ahead.

-We provide a secure environment for the researcher to work in.
-They can’t take any data out of this safe setting, and our staff will scrutinise their results before publication to make sure they are relevant to the project and don’t disclose any information about individuals.
+ADRN provided a secure environment for the researcher to work in.
+They could not take any data out of the safe setting, and staff scrutinised their results before publication to make sure they were relevant to the project and didn't disclose any information about individuals.